 - Click on API-keys under settings and delete your API key here: https://www.twilio.com/console/project/api-keys

 - Please note, you can only create a new API-key once your account is active

-4. Enable 2 factor authentication (2FA) for all users associated with your account.
+4. Enable Two-Factor Authentication (2FA) for all users associated with your account.

 - This will add an additional layer of protection to your project by requiring a security code (sent by SMS or a voice call) be entered before logging in.

 5. Verify that any applications or Twilio integrations you are running are properly secured, and running the most up-to-date versions of the software.

 - This includes any frameworks (e.g. Wordpress) or administrative tools (e.g. cPanel) that are often not updated and frequently targeted by malicious actors.

 - Ensure that your applications are not running in a debug mode which could inadvertently expose your tokens.

 - Exercise caution when sharing your Twilio code publicly by removing or hiding your Authentication Tokens from the code before publishing it.

 6. Check any computers that you use to login to the Twilio services for Malware and run Anti-Virus/Anti-Malware software.

 7. Audit your Voice Geographic Permissions and SMS Geographic Permissions to restrict calling or sending SMS only to countries you expect to call or message, read more about it here: Protect Your Account with Voice Geo Permissions.
 You can also set Usage Triggers to set daily limits for any usage category.